M20190649/GrabAI/2_eda/README.md

 (Due to the different traits, I have attempted to separate the locations into 3 groups for modelling and predicting, but the overall rmse is similar to when I did not separate the locations.
 Thus, I gave up on this approach).

+### 3 x time graph showing different armounts of NaN values

+2. Plotting total demand against time, we observe a trend where there is a dip in the middle of the time period, and then an upward climb.

+### Trend image

-2. There is strong daily seasonality - every day, the demand curve for each day has the same general shape.
+3. There is strong daily seasonality - every day, the demand curve for each day has the same general shape.
 The demand peak at about 12pm ....

+### Daily seasonality (3 days)

-3. There is strong weekly seasonality - assuming the first date to be Monday, the Monday following it is very similar compared to other days of the week, same for Tuesday and so on.
+4. There is strong weekly seasonality - assuming the first date to be Monday, the Monday following it is very similar compared to other days of the week, same for Tuesday and so on.

+### Weekly seasonality (14 days)

-4. We also plotted heatmaps based on Day of Week (DoW) and based on hourly period, to see if demand is higher on certain days/hours compared to others.
+5. We also plotted heatmaps based on Day of Week (DoW) and based on hourly period, to see if demand is higher on certain days/hours compared to others.

-Input: training.csv
-No output files.
+### Heatmaps x 2